Business: Business organization

 Many businesses are operated through a separate entity such as a corporation or a partnership (either formed with or without limited liability).
 Most legal jurisdictions allow people to organize such an entity by filing certain charter documents with the relevant Secretary of State or equivalent and complying with certain other ongoing obligations.
 The relationships and legal rights of shareholders, limited partners, or members are governed partly by the charter documents and partly by the law of the jurisdiction where the entity is organized.
 Generally speaking, shareholders in a corporation, limited partners in a limited partnership, and members in a limited liability company are shielded from personal liability for the debts and obligations of the entity, which is legally treated as a separate "person".
 This means that unless there is misconduct, the owner's own possessions are strongly protected in law if the business does not succeed.

 Where two or more individuals own a business together but have failed to organize a more specialized form of vehicle, they will be treated as a general partnership.
 The terms of a partnership are partly governed by a partnership agreement if one is created, and partly by the law of the jurisdiction where the partnership is located.
 No paperwork or filing is necessary to create a partnership, and without an agreement, the relationships and legal rights of the partners will be entirely governed by the law of the jurisdiction where the partnership is located.
 A single person who owns and runs a business is commonly known as a sole proprietor, whether that person owns it directly or through a formally organized entity.
 Depending on the business needs, an adviser can decide what kind is proprietorship will be most suitable.

-A few relevant factors to consider in deciding how to operate a business include: